samsmits/bioe45/raw_metadata/Long_Term_Dietary_Habits/README.md

 Table 6 - Comparison of usual, recent and assigned diets of CAFE participants

 Table 7 - Metadata for COMBO samples, arranged according to the MIMARK standard
+			COMBO reads can be found at http://www.ncbi.nlm.nih.gov/sra

 Table 8 - Metadata for CAFE samples, arranged according to the MIMARK standard
+			CAFE reads can be found at

 Table 11 - Proportions of reads in KEGG categories detected in the controlled feeding samples